Peach Glaze

 How do I store this after making it?

-I prefer keeping it in the refrigerator, if in fact there is any leftover.
-Place the leftovers in an airtight container before putting it in the fridge.
+I prefer keeping it in the refrigerator if there are any leftovers.
+Place the leftovers in an airtight container before putting them in the fridge.

 How long will it keep in the refrigerator?